PradeepHGK/UnityOptimizationTips/README.md

   * Frustum Culling
   * Occulusion Culling
 * Change Texture Visiblity
+* Texture Atlas
 * Streamline Physics Calculation
   * Raycast --> Using layermask
   * Colliders

 ----
 ### UI Optimization

+### AR/VR/MR

+#### Interview Question
+1. How to migrate WEBGL project to Oculus Quest?
+2. Use case of AR/VR/MR?
+3. How to collide the two mesh colliders?
+4. How to handle the endless runner game performance?

 Unity Tips - https://unity3d.com/how-to/unity-ui-optimization-tips